frcteam573/Team573ProgrammingDocs/RobotCode.rst

 		}
 	}

-The values used in the GetRawAxis and GetRawButton functions are based upon the following button map for the XBox controller
+The values used in the GetRawAxis and GetRawButton functions are based upon the following button map for the XBox controller.
+This image is wrong for axis.
+They start at 0, but follow the same ordering.

 .. image:: /_static/XBoxControlMapping.jpg